-Students earn IIT transfer credit with a passing grade.
-No tuition is paid to IIT for the term abroad, though a student may pay certain fees, such as a health insurance fee.
+Students earn Illinois Tech transfer credit with a passing grade.
+No tuition is paid to Illinois Tech for the term abroad, though a student may pay certain fees, such as a health insurance fee.
 These programs vary considerably in terms of program structure and what is included in the program fee.
 It is the student’s responsibility to determine program costs and application requirements and to follow the procedures outlined by the university as well as the provider.

 Students will live on the campus of their host school while completing the requirements for both degrees.